Ibrahim Fauzee

 Ibrahim Fauzee is a citizen of the Maldives, who was held in extrajudicial detention in the United States's Guantanamo Bay detention camps, in Cuba.

 His Guantanamo Internment Serial Number was 730.
-Intelligence analysts estimate he was born on 11 November 1978, in Thulhaadhoo, Maldives.
+Intelligence analysts estimate he was born on 11 November 1978, in Thulhaadhoo in Baa Atoll, Maldives.

 Combatant Status Review Tribunal

 Initially, the George W Bush administration asserted that they could withhold all the protections of the Geneva Conventions to captives from the war on terror.

 This policy was challenged before the judicial branch.
 Critics argued that the US could not evade its obligation to conduct competent tribunals to determine whether captives are, or are not, entitled to the protections of prisoner of war status.

 Subsequently, the Department of Defense instituted the Combatant Status Review Tribunals.
-These tribunals, however, were not authorized to determine whether the captives were "lawful combatants" - rather, they were merely empowered to make a recommendation as to whether the captive had previously been correctly determined to match the Bush administration's definition of an enemy combatant.
+These tribunals, however, were not authorised to determine whether the captives were "lawful combatants" – rather, they were merely empowered to make a recommendation as to whether the captive had previously been correctly determined to match the Bush administration's definition of an enemy combatant.